LastPerson07/File-To-Link-BOT/README.md

-the codes are still in delevements so there might ne bugs and errors , if found any bugs -- raied a issue , ty
+The code is still under development, so there may be some bugs or errors.
+If you find any issues, please raise an issue on GitHub.
+Thanks! 🙌